barumau/panlingue/eng/lekse_lojia.md

 ## Productive word derivation

-Word derivation is productive in Pandunia.
+Word derivation is productive in Panlingue.
 Everybody can freely build new words!

-Sometimes regularly derived Pandunia words differ in form and/or meaning from their English counterparts.
+Sometimes regularly derived Panlingue words differ in form and/or meaning from their English counterparts.

 **nas** : people, folk (from Arabic ناس /nās/ )
 **nasi** : popular, national